ivo225/regform-tests/README.md

 | TC6b | Password missing digit        | Inline "must contain at least one digit" error |
 | TC7  | Boundary values (6, 20, 25 chars) | No errors at exact limits; errors just outside them |

+Test results are automatically generated after each test run and can be viewed through the Playwright HTML report.